 If you test positive you should follow all the guidance for households with possible coronavirus infection.

-If you have symptoms, you and your household must self-isolate for 10 days from the day your symptoms started.
+If you have symptoms, you must self-isolate for 10 days from the day your symptoms started.

-If you have had a positive test but have had no symptoms, you and your household must self-isolate for 10 days from the day your test was taken.
-However, if you develop symptoms in the days after your test, you should re-start your own and your household’s isolation from the day your symptoms start.
+If you have had a positive test but have had no symptoms, you must self-isolate for 10 days from the day your test was taken.
+However, if you develop symptoms in the days after your test, you should re-start your self-isolation from the day your symptoms start.

 Even if you have had a negative result, it’s important to still apply caution.

-You can end isolation and return to work after a negative test result if:
+You can end isolation and return to work after a negative test result.

 You should discuss your return to work with your employer, and should only return to work if you cannot do your work from home.